Asheville Rides Transit: Route list

-Route changes began to occur in conjunction with the annual "Strive Not to Drive" week, in late May 2012.

-The plan also recommended purchasing a few new buses at a time so as to stagger the retirement dates of older buses.
-In early 2011, several new hybrid buses entered the fleet as the first implementation of this recommendation.

-As part of the plan, the name of ART was changed from Asheville Redefines Transit to Asheville Rides Transit.

 Funding

 For FY 2012-2013, ART's operating budget was $5 million.
 The entire Transit Fund revenue is derived from three primary sources: federal and state grant funding ($2.8 million), local tax support ($1.2 million), and passenger charges.

 Paratransit Service

 Asheville contracts with Mountain Mobility to provide paratransit service.
 This service is provided within 3/4 mi of fixed ART routes and within the City of Asheville.
 This service is mandated by the Americans with Disabilities Act.

 Strive Not To Drive

 Strive Not To Drive is a week-long program in the City of Asheville that promotes multimodal transit and the environment.
 In 2014, it included such events as a Ride of Silence, a Leadership Ride and a reduced fare promotion.